 First of all, you will need to find a good solo ad seller.
 Some will let you write the email ad copy by yourself.
-Once you send the tracking URL and specify the date where you want to traffic to receive, the solo ad seller will start working on your campaign.
+Once you send the tracking URL and specify the date you want traffic to receive, the solo ad seller will start working on your campaign.

-The owner of the list will then send the email to that many contacts, and if everything goes as planned, you get traffic and sales.
+The owner of the email list will then send the email to that many contacts, and if everything goes as planned, you get traffic and sales.

 Why Use Solo Ads?

 Most digital marketers turn up their noses at solo ads.
 I used to think they were a waste of money, but my tune has changed.
 Solo ads are an excellent way to drive sales and build relationships with potential customers.
 Because they’re such a great source of traffic for almost no cost, I recommend that you test solo ads at least once during your career as a marketer or entrepreneur.

 If you search for ways to drive traffic to an URL, you will find numerous ways.
 Some may seem fantastic, but it is not in reality.
 For instance, organic traffic or search engine traffic are some of the most converting traffic.

 However, it is not easy to get the traffic you want in today’s SEO (Search Engine Optimization) space.
 There are many factors to consider, like the competition, return for money, and investment.

 In an earlier tutorial on How to estimate organic visitor cost in dollar value, I shared the truths of free traffic sources like search engines and why you must get to know your niche and EPCs, CPCs & CPLs if it’s worth investing beforehand.